Falls, Their Impact and How to Avoid Them

 - Do not think that you should limit your activity in order to avoid falls.
 Take as much gentle exercise as you possibly can as this will increase not only muscle strength but improve your overall agility and balance.

-While your Quingo benefits from our advanced 5 wheel technology, which offers superior stability and will be much safer than trying to walk, we all know that ice and snow can still be a serious hazard in the winter months, be aware that damp, rotting leaves can also be extremely slippery as can damp grass or muddy patches, cobble stones and manhole covers.
+Y Connect electric wheelchair is safer than trying to walk, we all know that ice and snow can still be a serious hazard in the winter months, be aware that damp, rotting leaves can also be extremely slippery as can damp grass or muddy patches, cobble stones and manhole covers.
 We also advise that you exercise caution around puddles and potholes, which could be much deeper than expected and stay away from gutters as they are likely to have deeper water and possible hidden hazards.